Skip to main content

 34The definitions in this section apply in this Division.

-eligible employee means an employee of a Member or House Officer who regularly works, and is paid for, a minimum of 15 hours a week. (employé admissible)
+eligible employee means an employee of a Member, House Officer or Member who is responsible for a national caucus research office who regularly works, and is paid, for a minimum of 15 hours in total per week for one or more of those persons. (employé admissible)

 layover means a necessary stop — until the trip can be resumed — that occurs at a place other than the trip destination, in either of the following circumstances: